Transformative Leadership Program

 Program fee exclusions

-Exclusions: Flights and accommodation in Adelaide or Singapore.
+Exclusions: Flights and accommodation in Adelaide or Queensland.

 "Leadership is never done.
 I’m passionate about developing as a leader, and have been involved in many programs and short courses, but nothing compares to the experience I had in the Transformative Leadership Program at PACE, University of Adelaide.
 The presenters, Barry and Andrew, were outstanding, and the impact of a cohort who together have a genuine desire to learn, be vulnerable and grow can’t be underestimated!”
 Sarah Leo CEO, Resonate Consultants